Skip to content

 Step 3: Apply for D visa in country of residence

-As mentioned, exact requirements for an entry visa will vary from embassy to embassy.
+The exact requirements for an entry visa will vary from embassy to embassy.
 However, the items listed below -- categorized by visa type -- are generally required when applying for a visa to enter Germany for work purposes.
 Applicants should have them ready before their appointment.

 For the EU Blue Card: